-The senate resolution goes on to read, “The American bison or buffalo has come to be a symbol both of the courage and perseverance that were necessary to tame the West and of man’s responsibility to protect and preserve his natural environment.”
+The senate resolution reads, “The American bison or buffalo has become a symbol both of the courage and perseverance necessary to tame the West and of man’s responsibility to protect and preserve his natural environment.”

-It goes on to state, “The magnificent animal was native to both the grasslands and woodlands of what is now Oklahoma and was significant in the cultures and ceremonies of many of the Indian tribes who lived in Oklahoma and have passed along their heritage to modern-day Oklahomans.”
+It states, “The magnificent animal was native to both the grasslands and woodlands of what is now Oklahoma and was significant in the cultures and ceremonies of many of the Indian tribes who lived in Oklahoma and have passed along their heritage to modern-day Oklahomans.”

-It then states, “The American buffalo or bison now is preserved and protected in the Wichita Mountains Wildlife Refuge and in other public and private areas of the State where continuing efforts are made to develop the husbandry of this greatest of the native grazing bovines.”
+It goes on, “The American buffalo or bison now is preserved and protected in the Wichita Mountains Wildlife Refuge and other public and private areas of the State where continuing efforts are made to develop the husbandry of this greatest of the native grazing bovines.”

 Oregon – Beaver

-Oregon designated the beaver (Castor canadensis) as the official state animal in 1969.
+Oregon designated the beaver as the official state animal in 1969.
 The beaver is the largest rodent in Oregon.

 The state flag has the image of the beaver on the reverse.
-Beavers were a huge part of life in the country, with a huge fur trade.
+Beavers were a massive part of life in the country, with a considerable fur trade.
 People also depended heavily on them for their meat.

-The state recognized the beaver as its most important animal because of its relevance in people’s lives and the history of the species in the state.
-The state even got the nickname ‘The Beaver State’ because of the trade of beaver fur.
+The state recognized the beaver as its most crucial animal because of its relevance in people’s lives and the history of the species in the state.
+The state even got its nickname ‘The Beaver State’ because of the trade of beaver fur.

 Pennsylvania – White-Tailed Deer

-The white-tailed deer is an animal that has a huge population in Pennsylvania.
-There are approximately 1.5 million deer in Pennsylvania, found in abundance in the wooded areas.
-The White-tailed deer have played an integral part in solving the survival of the early settlers and the Native American population.
+The white-tailed deer is an animal that has a vast population in Pennsylvania.
+Approximately 1.5 million deer in Pennsylvania are abundant in wooded areas.
+White-tailed deer have played an integral part in solving the survival of the early settlers and the Native American population.

-The “whitetail,” as it is affectionately referred to, has some great characteristics that made it a great choice as the state mammal of Pennsylvania.
+The “whitetail,” as it is affectionately referred to, has some remarkable characteristics that make it a great choice as the state mammal of Pennsylvania.